hwoodall106/fhirsqldemo/README.md

 ## To explore our existing demo:

 - Start the instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS account
+- Add your IP Address to the inbound security rules for both ports 22 and 52773, protocol: TCP
 - Download PuTTY at https://www.putty.org/ to SSH to the instance
   - IP: 52.56.68.107
   - Connection/SSH/Auth/Credentials/Private Key File for Authentication: UKFHIR.ppk